-Bob Lipp is one of the founders of Communication Skills Education Center.
+Bob Lipp is the founder of Communication Skills Empowerment Center.

 For Bob, speaking and writing skills were something he gravitated to as a young man in Brooklyn, NY, where he enjoyed engaging others in conversation, often to learn more.

 In college, Bob was invited to join a class where he studied the great philosophers including Socrates, Plato, Aristotle and Epictetus, and came to fully appreciate the significance of being able to advance brilliant thoughts and ideas using only the spoken and written word.